disability

 How does the system work?

-As soon as a new concept becomes popular in the fashion field, the proclamation gets released.
-So the word spreads.
+As soon as a new concept becomes popular in the fashion world, the proclamation is made.
+So the word spreads rapidly.
 As a result, marketing takes over the subject right away.
 And, once marketing steps in, you can feel the smell of it.
-Indeed, you will perceive a sense of fakeness that permeates the whole set of communication.
+What follows is an unmistakable sense of artificiality that permeates the entire communication strategy.

-As voices outside the chorus, we’ve created a list of some of the fashion bullshit: terms that, the more people in the field put at the centre of the discussion, the more they sound weird.
+As voices outside the chorus, we’ve put together a list of some of the fashion bullshit: terms that, the more people in the field put at the centre of the discussion, the more they sound weird.

 New: